peerigon/eslint-config-peerigon/README.md

 [![](https://img.shields.io/npm/dm/eslint-config-peerigon.svg)](https://www.npmjs.com/package/eslint-config-peerigon)
 [![Dependency Status](https://david-dm.org/peerigon/eslint-config-peerigon.svg)](https://david-dm.org/peerigon/eslint-config-peerigon?branch=master)

 These rules are intentionally strict about formatting or whitespace issues.
 You should use an editor configuration where you can apply autofixes (`eslint --fix`) on demand (for instance when saving the file).
 The goal of these rules is to achieve a consistent coding style while avoiding common pitfalls.
+You can also combine these linting rules with [Prettier](https://prettier.io/) (see [below](#prettier)).

 We use warnings for typical code smells (e.g. too many dependencies, high complexity, ...) or when a better alternative exists (e.g. `throw Error("...")` over `process.exit(1)`).

 Please do not just disable warnings.
-First, try to fix them.
+Try to fix them first.
 If it's too difficult for now, leave them as hints for other developers that this place might need some refactoring in the future.
-If there is a good reason why the code is written that way, you're allowed to disable that particular warning with a disabling comment using the rule-code.
+If there is a good reason why the code is written that way, it's also ok to disable that particular warning with a disabling comment using the linting rule code (not just `eslint-disable`).
 Please put an explanation above that comment why it's ok to disable the rule in that case, like:

 ```js
 // Validation logic typically contains a lot of if() clauses.